Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 But that’s not always possible.

 Sometimes, you go to the fridge and the rainbow of veg has run out.
 Or there’s no time to soak the pulses overnight.
 Perhaps not everyone in the house likes oily fish.
-Which is where dietary supplements come in.
+Which is where dietary supplements come in, helping you to bridge any nutritional gaps.

-Those in the know supplement their diet, so that any nutritional gaps are firmly bridged.
-A multivitamin and an omega 3 are two hero supplements that stand tall to support our overall health and wellbeing.
+A multivitamin and omega 3 are two hero supplements that stand tall to support our overall health and wellbeing, and can be an important part of a healthy wellness routine.

 In this article we look at the health benefits of omega-3 and multivitamins, what to look out for if you're thinking of combining them, and the pros and cons to be mindful of.